Oily Water Separator: Construction and Working

-As a seafarer on a merchant ship or as a ship manager/owner of a vessel, one of the biggest nightmares is that of any kind of oil pollution accident from a ship.
+As a seafarer on a merchant ship or as a ship manager/owner of a vessel, one of the biggest nightmares is that of any kind of oil pollution accident on a ship.

-A ship produces oil and water mixture on a daily basis which needs to be separated from each other, before discharging the dirty water out of ship using equipment such as oily water separator.
+A ship produces oil and water mixture on a daily basis which needs to be separated from each other before discharging the dirty water out of the ship using equipment such as an oily water separator.

-MARPOL has a regulation under ANNEX I which limits the oil content in the bilge water that vessel can legitimately discharge into the sea.
-It is now a requirement for all vessels to have an oil discharge monitoring and control system along with an oil filtering equipment known as the Oily Water Separator (OWS).
+MARPOL has a regulation under ANNEX I, which limits the oil content in the bilge water that a vessel can legitimately discharge into the sea.
+It is now a requirement for all vessels to have an oil discharge monitoring and control system along with oil filtering equipment known as the Oily Water Separator (OWS).

 A ship engineer may work with 5-10 different makes of marine engines, but he/she is more likely to encounter many more types and makes of OWS in his/her career span.
-Even for PSC inspectors and surveyors, oily water separator (OWS) has always been a preferred choice of machinery on the ship for inspection.
+Even for PSC inspectors and surveyors, an oil water separator (OWS) has always been a preferred choice of machinery on the ship for inspection.
 Hence, it is imperative to know and understand the basics of oil and water separator design and how an oil and water separator works.

 Related Reading: How to operate an oily water separator?

-As the name indicates, the function of oily water separator is to separate maximum amount of oil particles from the water to be discharged overboard from engine room or cargo hold bilges, oil tanks and oil-contaminated spaces.
+As the name indicates, the function of an oil-water separator is to separate the maximum amount of oil particles from the water to be discharged overboard from the engine room or cargo hold bilges, oil tanks and oil-contaminated spaces.
 As per maritime regulations, the oil content in the water processed from the OWS must be less than 15 parts per million of oil.

 Related Reading: What is Oil Discharge Monitoring and Control System?

 Regulation for Oily Water Separator:

 For a ship with 400 GT and above, discharge of oil mixture can be done under the following conditions:

 1. The ship is en route;